Life insurance plans typically can be divided into two groups: term life insurance plans and whole life insurance plans.

-So if someone wants more flexibility and have coverage only for a specified period of time, term life may make more financial sense.
+So if someone wants more flexibility and to have coverage only for a specified period of time, term life insurance plans may make more financial sense.
 With a term policy, you don’t have to pay for more coverage than you need.

 It’s important to note that some term insurances are not renewable at the end of term.
-This is usually denoted by “Term to age 55” which means the contract ends when the person is 55 and the only way to continue the coverage is to buy a new insurance.
+This is usually denoted by “Term to age 55” which means the contract ends when the person is 55 and the only way to continue the coverage is to buy a new insurance plan.

 Why Term Life Insurance?

-Term life insurance is usually much cheaper than other types of life insurance such as participating life insurance.
-That’s because you’re only paying for the years that you need it, no monies or returns are given to you at the end of the term.
+Term life insurance is usually much cheaper than other types of life insurance, such as participating life insurance.
+That’s because you’re only paying for the years that you need it, and no monies or returns are given to you at the end of the term.

 Participating Life insurance, on the other hand, means that the insurers are charging you a premium based on a pure cost of insuring that risk you chose to cover for.